 The need for a physician champion in Palliative Medicine was quickly recognized.
 Also, in order to support expanding the scope of the Palliative Care consult team, additional interdisciplinary team members were recruited.

 In November of 2005, Michael Adolph, MD, a surgeon by training who had completed his PC fellowship at The James, came on full time as Staff Physician.
 In May of 2006, Robert M. Taylor, MD, was recruited from Mt.
 Carmel Health System.
 Mt.
 Carmel is a designated PCLC by CAPC, and Dr. Taylor was the Medical Director for Hospice and Palliative Care for Mt.
 Carmel.
 Additional team members were recruited including a second NP, Pharmacist, Psychologist, Chaplain and two Fellows.
 Fiscal year 2007 (July 1, 2006 to June 30th, 2007) was the first full year the team worked together with the charge of expanding Palliative Care (PC) services within the James.

 With the increase in volume of consults and the expansion of PC services to University Hospital, and Ross Heart Hospital and additional ambulatory clinic time, additional staff was added to the service.
-Today's Palliative Care Center Team consists of Medical Director, Nursing Director, six Attending Physicians, Psychologist, one Pharmacist, four Advanced Practice Nurses, two Out-patient Management Coordinator RNs, one Social Worker, three Administrative Support Staff, four Fellows, and a part-time Chaplain.
+Today's Palliative Care Center Team consists of Medical Director, Nursing Director, nine Attending Physicians, Psychologist, one Pharmacist, seven Advanced Practice Nurses, two Out-patient Management Coordinator RNs, one Social Worker, three Administrative Support Staff, four Fellows, and a part-time Chaplain.